Free Consultations

 Unlike larger firms, we limit cases to provide hands-on care, with Chris or Riley personally guiding you from a free consultation onward.
 Our expertise spans divorce, custody, and mediation, backed by local knowledge and a commitment to quick responses within 24 hours.
 We fight for your best outcome, making us a trusted ally in Hauppauge, Huntington, and beyond.

-- Over 20 years of specialized family law experience
+- Over 30 years of combined specialized family law experience

 - Award-winning team: National Top 100 Trial Lawyers, Avvo 10/10 Superb